grnet/synnefo/docs/networks.rst

 Existing network flavors are the following:

- - ``DEFAULT``: { bridged, br0, aa:00:00, [] }
- - ``IP_LESS_ROUTED``: { routed, snf_public, aa:00:00, [ip-less-routed] }
+ - ``IP_LESS_ROUTED``: { routed, snf_public, aa:00:00, ip-less-routed }
- - ``MAC_FILTERED``: { bridged, br0, pool, [mac-filtered] }
+ - ``MAC_FILTERED``: { bridged, br0, pool, private-filtered }
- - ``PHYSICAL_VLAN``: { bridged, pool, aa:00:00, [physical-vlan] }
+ - ``PHYSICAL_VLAN``: { bridged, pool, aa:00:00, physical-vlan }
- - ``CUSTOM``: {}
+ - ``CUSTOM``: { bridged, br0, aa:00:00, None}

 The end-user is allowed to create only networks of flavor ``MAC_FILTERED`` and ``PHYSICAL_VLAN``.
-The administrator is able to create any of the above flavors or explicitly define any of their options (mode, link, etc..) using the `snf-manage network-create` command.
-In this case the flavor of the network is marked as ``CUSTOM`` and cannot make use of existing pools.
-Because of that link or mac uniqueness cannot be guaranteed.
+The administrator is able to create any of the above flavors and override their default values by explicitly passing mode, link, etc.. using the `snf-manage network-create` command.
+Currently only ``MAC_FILTERED`` and ``PHYSICAL_VLAN`` can use existing pools and cannot be overriden.

 Network @ Ganeti level
 ----------------------

-Currently, Ganeti does not support IP Pool management.
-However, we've been actively in touch with the official Ganeti team, who are reviewing a relatively big patchset that implements this functionality.
-We hope that the functionality will be merged to the Ganeti master branch soon and appear on Ganeti 2.7.
+Currently, Ganeti does support IP Pool management.
+The functionality has been merged in the Ganeti master branch and will appear on Ganeti 2.7.
-You can find it in https://code.grnet.gr/git/ganeti-local stable-2.6-grnet (among with hotplug and external storage interface support).
+If you want to use hotplug and external interface as well, you can clone our local repo https://code.grnet.gr/git/ganeti-local and checkout stable-2.6-ippool-hotplug-esi branch.

 Any network created in Synnefo is also created in one (for public networks) or all (for private networks) Ganeti backends.
 In Ganeti a network can have the